-It is recommended that a periodic inspection of all boom extension and retraction cables be performed using the following guidelines.
-This inspection shall cover the entire length of the extension and retraction cables.
+The inspection shall cover the entire length of the extension and retraction cables of a disassembled boom prior to reassembly.
 This inspection should be used to monitor progressive degradation and to discover severe damages necessitating wire rope replacement or equipment repair.
 Inspection criteria are as follows:

-- Inspect for reduction of rope diameter below nominal diameter. - Inspect for severely corroded or broken wires at end connections. - Inspect for severely corroded, cracked, bent, worn, or improperly applied end connections. - 4.
+- 1. Inspect for reduction of rope diameter below nominal diameter. - 2.
+Inspect for severely corroded or broken wires at end connections. - 3.
+Inspect for severely corroded, cracked, bent, worn, or improperly applied end connections. - 4.
 Inspect wire rope in areas subjected to rapid deterioration such as: - Sections in contact with saddles, equalizer sheaves, or other sheaves where wire rope travel is limited. - Sections of wire rope at or near terminal ends where corroded or broken wires may protrude. - Sections of wire rope in contact with stationary surfaces where abrasion or chafing may take place as a result of equipment vibration. - 5.
 Inspect for damaged or wobbly boom extension and retraction sheaves that may cause rapid deterioration of the wire rope. - 6.
 Inspect for unusual cable sag/stretch and be sure cables used in sets all have an equal tension applied.
 Repeated need for adjustment of an individual cable is evidence of cable stretch and indicates the need for additional and more thorough inspection in order to determine and correct the cause.